linuxfold/NNdisulfide/README.md

 Simple Neural Network to Predict Artificial Disulfide Bonds Given a PDB or CIF structure, predict which 2 residues could be mutated to create an artificial disulfide bond.

-This model was trained on the same mmcif files that are used as part of the AF3 database (but includes newer files up to 5/24/25).
+You can install and predict by supplying the included ss_model.pt, which was trained on the same mmcif files that are used as part of the AF3 database (but includes newer files up to 5/24/25).

 **1 | What the script does**